 THE VILLAGE DEPOT

 The Village Depot Play Area is designed especially with active children in mind.
-Located in The Grove, this fully fenced play area features four playhouses, a Texas-shaped hedge maze, an authentic red caboose, and tables and benches for Mom and Dad to take a break.
+Located in The Grove, this fully fenced play area features four playhouses, a Texas-shaped hedge maze, and tables and benches for Mom and Dad to take a break.
 Let your child experience the joy of active, imaginative play at The Village Depot.